Teams vs SharePoint vs OneDrive: How to Choose

 Microsoft defines its Teams offering as "a unified communication and collaboration platform that combines persistent workplace chat, video meetings, file storage, and application integration."

-OneDrive vs SharePoint vs Teams: Scenarios
+OneDrive vs. SharePoint vs. Teams: Scenarios

 OneDrive is Best for Individuals

 Let's look at the classic one-person shop.
 These are individual consultants and freelancers who usually have deep competencies in a particular application, such as a freelance Excel expert.
 In short, their days consist of gathering requirements, receiving the occasional client data files, and then transforming them into functional and user-friendly spreadsheets.
-They mainly work in email, file storage, and of course, their specialty.
+They mainly work in email, file storage, and their specialty.

 They do not need an intranet, company news, or real-time chat and collaboration hubs in SharePoint and Teams.
 Since they can manage and maintain their file structure, OneDrive makes sense for single users.
 They may also have large file attachments going in or out of email, so OneDrive again gives them precisely what they need: a shareable link to large files that do not clog up email boxes.